 Weighted Blanket Tips for Finding What’s Right For You or Your Loved One

-I often get the question “What weight is right for me?”
+I often get the question, “What weight is right for me?”
 This is a challenging one to answer because weight can very much be a personal preference and while one person with anxiety might like a weighted blanket that is at their maximum another may find that far too much.
 I get requests to do weighted blankets beyond what is recommended, and this is why I cannot accommodate: my blankets come in a standard size and those sizes have weight constraints, or maximum weight allowances based on their size.
 There also needs to be an allowance for the sewing machine to get between the weights for the nicest quilt finish.

 So, what weight is right for you?
-In my 5 years experience I can answer this question best through a conversation, but I will do my best here.
+In my 5 years of experience I can answer this question best through a conversation, but I will do my best here.
 Let’s talk about it in terms of various uses.

-In my experience although seniors can have more weight based on their body mass, they often have low strength.
-A blanket over 12 lbs could be too challenging to use independently.
+In my experience, although seniors can have more weight based on their body mass, they often have low strength.
+A blanket over 12 pounds could be too challenging to use independently.
 It is important to be independent in your weighted blanket use because you need to be able to remove the blanket, as well as manipulate it for comfort.
 For safety reasons, we don’t want any of our clients to be in a position where they can’t remove the blanket and need help.

 For sleep comfort without anxiety: